-Your vehicle's seats are equipped with head restraints which are vertically adjustable.
-The purpose of these head restraints is to help limit head motion in the event of a rear collision.
+Head restraints help to limit head motion in the event of a rear collision.
 To properly adjust your head restraints, lift the head restraint so that it is located directly behind your head or as close to that position as possible.
 Refer to the following to raise and lower the head restraints.